Jacob Svetoslav: Bulgarian despot

-Jacob Svetoslav's exact origin is not clear, though he is known to have been distant descendant of East Slavic noble.
+Jacob Svetoslav's exact origin is not clear, though he is known to have been a distant descendant of an East Slavic noble.
 Historian Plamen Pavlov theorizes that Jacob Svetoslav was a descendant of the princes (knyaze) of Kievan Rus', and estimates his birth date as being in the 1210s or 1220s.
 In the late 1250s, Jacob Svetoslav was already an influential noble.
 He married a daughter of Theodore II Laskaris from his marriage with Tsar Ivan Asen II's daughter Elena.
 By 1261, he had become a despot, a high-ranking noble in the Bulgarian hierarchy.
 The title was awarded to him probably by his own suzerain, the ruler of Bulgaria, rather than a Byzantine emperor, possibly Constantine Tih.
 Jacob Svetoslav was close to the Bulgarian court and pledged loyalty to Constantine.
 Thus, the tsar made him the ruler of a domain usually considered to have been south of the Vidin region in the west of the Bulgarian Empire.
 Byzantine sources indicate his possessions lay "near Haemus", thus close to Sofia, between the Hungarian possessions to the north and Macedonia to the south.

 In 1261, he commanded the Bulgarian forces in a war against Hungary near Severin (western Wallachia), and in 1262 he possibly fought against Byzantium, as a Byzantine army invaded his lands in the following year during an anti-Bulgarian campaign.
 Jacob requested the making of a copy of the Nomocanon which was then sent to Cyril III, the Metropolitan of Kiev.
 It was supplemented by a letter from Jacob in which the noble calls the metropolitan "the bishop of the entire Russ land... of my ancestors".
 The copy finishes with a passage in which Jacob is called a "Bulgarian despot".
 He also minted his own coins bearing the imperfect images of Saint Demetrius of Thessaloniki or Jacob himself, dressed as a warrior wearing a helmet and holding a sword.